jplattel/obsidian-query-language/README.md

 ## Todo / Features

-- [ ] Sorting the ouput?
+- [x] Sorting the ouput?
 - [ ] Other output options like a table or something?
 Or even a graph?
 - [ ] Created/Modified timestamps are available, can we query those as well?
 - [ ] Configure Fuse settings in a settings tab of the plugin?
-- [ ] Convert to seach API of obsidian once it's available.
+- [ ] Convert to search API of obsidian once it's available.